smhinsey/Fulcrum/README.md

 To see a quick demo

-* Pull code
+* Clone the repo
-* Create database called Fulcrum (or update connection strings in app/web.configs)
+* Using SQL Server, create a database called Fulcrum and update the ConnectionString elements in all app/web.config files in the project
 * Build
 * Run update-database
 * Set API Test Harness as startup project & run it, it will launch a browser